languagemedialaboratory/ms_wilde/README.md

 The main part of the code available in this repository was created by the authors of MelBERT[1] and originally comes from https://github.com/jin530/MelBERT .

 The introduced modifications allow for using definitions of the target words instead of the target words themselves.
-They also change the way of producing the sentence vector representation which now comes from the mean value of the component token vectors instead of [CLS] special token.
+They also change the way the sentence vector representation is produced - it now comes from the mean value of the component token vectors instead of [CLS] special token.

 We perform 5 trials for every experiment; each score published in the paper is the average of the scores yielded in these 5 trials.
 We always use the same set of random seeds: 1, 2, 3, 4 and 5.
 The results published in the paper were achieved using Tesla P100-PCIE-16GB GPU.